bloom-lang/bud/doc/getstarted.md

       state { table :nodelist }

-      bloom :server_logic do
+      bloom do
         nodelist <= connect.payloads
-        mcast <~ join([mcast, nodelist]) do |m,n|
+        mcast <~ (mcast * nodelist).pairs { |m,n| [n.key, m.val] }
-          [n.key, m.val] unless n.key == m.val[0]
       end
     end

+    if ARGV.first
+      addr = ARGV.first
+    else
+      addr = ChatProtocol::DEFAULT_ADDR
     end

-    ip, port = ARGV[0].split(':')
+    ip, port = addr.split(":")
+    puts "Server address: #{ip}:#{port}"
-    program = ChatServer.new({:ip => ip, :port => port.to_i})
+    program = ChatServer.new(:ip => ip, :port => port.to_i)
     program.run

-The first few lines get the appropriate Ruby classes and modules loaded via `require`, and then define the ChatServer class which mixes in the `Bud` module and the `ChatProtocol` module we looked at above.
+The first few lines get the appropriate Ruby classes and modules loaded via `require`.
+We then define the ChatServer class which mixes in the `Bud` module and the ChatProtocol module we looked at above.
 Then we have another `state` block that declares one additional collection, the `nodelist` table.

 With those preliminaries aside, we have our first `bloom` block, which is how Bloom statements are embedded into Ruby.
-A bloom block can optionally have a name (`:server_logic` in this case) so it can be overriden subclasses.

-Now we can revisit the two Bloom statements that make up our server.
+Let's revisit the two Bloom statements that make up our server.

 The first is pretty simple:

      nodelist <= connect.payloads

 This says that whenever messages arrive on the channel named "connect", their payloads (i.e. their non-address field) should be instantaneously merged into the table nodelist, which will store them persistently.
-(Note that nodelist has a "key/value" pair structure, so we expect the payloads will have that structure as well.)
+Note that nodelist has a \[key/value\] pair structure, so we expect the payloads will have that structure as well.

 The next Bloom statement is more complex.
 Remember the description in the "basic idea" at the beginning of this section: the server needs to accept inbound chat messages from clients, and forward them to other clients.

-    mcast <~ join([mcast, nodelist]) do |m,n|
+    mcast <~ (mcast * nodelist).pairs { |m,n| [n.key, m.val] }
-      [n.key, m.val] unless n.key == m.val[0]
-    end

 The first thing to note is the lhs and operator in this statement.
 We are merging items (asynchronously, of course!) into the mcast channel, where they will be sent to their eventual destination.
-The rhs requires us to understand the Bloom `join` method.
-The argument to join is a list of collections--in this case, the mcast channel and nodelist table.
-The join method forms all pairs of items from those two collections, and passes each pair into the Ruby `do...end` block via the block arguments `m` and `n`.

-So what is happening in that block?
-For each pair of an inbound mcast message and a node (other than the sender), we create an item to merge into mcast in the outbound direction.
-The item's address is `n.key`: the address of a node that has "connected" at some point via the previous rule.
-The item's payload is `m.val`: the payload of the inbound mcast message.
-In short, this statement *forwards a copy of each mcast payload to each address in the nodelist other than the sender.*
+The rhs requires us to understand the Bloom `*` operator, and the `pairs` method after it.
+You can think of the `*` operator as producing a Bloom collection containing all pairs of mcast and nodelist items.
+The `pairs` method iterates through these pairs, passing them through a code block via the block arguments `m` and `n`.
+Finally, for each such pair the block produces an item containing the `key` attribute of the nodelist item, and the `val` attribute of the mcast item.
+This is structured as a proper \[address, value\] entry to be merged back into the mcast channel.
+Putting this together, this statement *multicasts inbound payloads on the mcast channel to all nodes in the chat*.

-The remaining two lines are Ruby driver code to instantiate and run the ChatServer class (which includes the `Bud` module) running at an ip and port given on the command line.
+The remaining lines of plain Ruby simply instantiate and run the ChatServer class (which includes the `Bud` module) using an ip and port given on the command line (or the default from ChatProtocol.rb).

+#### `*`'s and Clouds ####
+You can think of the `*` operator in the rhs of the second statement in a few different ways:

+* If you're familiar with event-loop programming, this is essentially an *event handler* for messages on the mcast channel: whenever an mcast message arrives, this handler performs lookups in the nodelist table to form new messages.
+(It is easy to add "filters" to these handlers.)
+The resulting messages are dispatched via the mcast channel accordingly.

+* If you're familiar with SQL databases, the rhs is essentially a query that is run at each timestep, performing a CROSS JOIN of the mcast and nodelist "tables", with the SELECT clause captured by the block.
+(It is easy to add WHERE clauses to these joins.)
+The resulting "tuples" are "inserted" into the lhs asynchronously (and typical on remote nodes).

+These are both reasonable ways to think about the `*` operator in this rule, and we expect that people doing distributed programming are probably familiar with both metaphors.
+In the Bloom group, we tend to think of our rules in the first form, although the second form is actually closer to the underlying semantics of the language (which come from a temporal logic called [Dedalus](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html)).

-### The client side ###
+### The Client side ###
 Given our understanding of the server, the client should be pretty simple.
-It needs to send an appropriately-formatted message on the connect channel to the server, send/receive messages on the mcast channel, and print the messages it receives to the screen.
+It needs to send an appropriately-formatted message on the `connect` channel to the server, send/receive messages on the `mcast` channel, and print the messages it receives to the screen.

 And here's the code:

-    # simple chat
     require 'rubygems'
     require 'bud'
     require 'chat_protocol'